 - 1. Possible values of Configuration Settings having Type "Log Level" are TRACE, DEBUG, INFO, WARN, ERROR, FATAL, or OFF. - 2.
 Commonly used properties can be configured in the .env file.
 The other properties must be configured in the docker-compose.yaml under the respective service environment. - 3.
 If you define property values in .env and docker-compose file both, then values from docker-compose will take precedence. - 4.
-The dataset date format should be the same as the environment variable date format value. - 5.
+(Applicable only for MS SQL connector): - a.
+The dataset date format should be the same as the environment variable date format value. - b.
 In one dataset, all the inventories should use the same date format for all date formats.